Your Guardianship Attorney Vancouver WA

 Ms. McCann has a depth of experience in guardianship law.
 She represents petitioners for guardianship of minor children under Washington State’s new minor guardianship law, a petition seeking a custody order.

-Ms. McCann has represented persons in all aspects of guardianship including:
+Ms. McCann has represented persons in all aspects of guardianship, including:

-- Petitioners for Guardianship of an incapacitated adult child
+- Petitioners for Guardianship of an adult

 - Petitioners for Guardianship of a minor child where there is no fit parent (a custody order)